Vali-Cyber/SecurityPerf/benchmarks/mysql/README.md

 # MySQL Benchmark

-This benchmark uses the sysbench benchmarking tool to test MySQL
+This benchmark uses the <a href="https://manpages.org/sysbench"> sysbench </a> benchmarking tool to test MySQL.